jrya7/pantheon-site-update/README.md

 ``./pantheon-site-update.sh``

 Script will walk you through steps with instructions and information

 Or pass the Pantheon sitename into the script

-``./pantheon-site-update.sh SITENAME``
+``./pantheon-site-update.sh $SITENAME``

 ## Workflow